sparkflows/sparkflows-docs/docs/tutorials/machine-learning/clustering-houses.rst

 Perform KMeans Clustering
 -------------------------

-It Perform KMeans Clustering on the Housing Dataset using KMeans Node.
+It performs KMeans Clustering on the Housing Dataset using KMeans Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^